oras-project/oras-www/docs/blog/gatekeeper-policies-as-oci-image.md

    -f namespace-test.yaml \
    --image ${REGION}-docker.pkg.dev/${PROJECT_ID}/${ARTIFACT_REGISTRY_REPO_NAME}/my-policies:1.0.0
 ```
-_Note: since `gator` version FIXME, the `--image` parameter has been added!
+_Note: since [`gator` version 3.11.0](https://github.com/open-policy-agent/gatekeeper/releases/tag/v3.11.0), the `--image` parameter has been added!
 We are leveraging this feature instead of pointing to the local files like we did previously with `-f policies/`_

 Output similar to:
 ```plaintext
 ["ns-must-have-pss-label"] Message: "You must provide labels: {\"pod-security.kubernetes.io/enforce\"} for the Namespace: test."
 ```

-## Set up Config Sync to deploy this OCI image
+## Deploy this OCI image with Config Sync

 FIXME - GKE cluster already created and CS OSS and Gatekeeper OSS installed.